 I think U.S. policy, to the extent that it played a role in Indonesia’s democratization, played a positive one.
 Since around 1965, it has been drummed into the head of every single State Department official who works on Indonesia that Indonesia is different and you do not push the country around.
 And every once in a while the Indonesians have a way of reminding the United States of this.
 My favorite example was when President Suharto came to the United States on a working visit during the Reagan administration.
 President Reagan did not have time to have lunch with President Suharto, and Secretary of State George Shultz invited President Suharto to be his guest at lunch instead.
 Suharto turned him down.
 He said no, I’m a president.
 I’m not a foreign minister.
 Always keep a low profile in Indonesia, because if you raise your profile too much and are seen as telling the Indonesians what to do, you will very quickly get severe pushback.
 Overall, U.S. policy did well in that time period.

-Brice Turner is a former Intern for the Political and Security Affairs group at NBR.
+This interview was conducted by Brice Turner, a former Intern for the Political and Security Affairs group at NBR.